New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 Key Pinch Points

-• New cars lose 20–30% of their value in year one
+• New cars lose 20–30% of their value within the first two years

 • Geico and State Farm do not offer this endorsement